futuredapp/Funtasty-iOS-Playbook/README.md

 }
 ```

-For multiple optional binding use only one let:
+For multiple optional bindings use only one let:

 **Preferred:**
 ```swift